My Mother Laughs by Chantal Akerman

 Translated by Daniella Shreir

-With a Preface by Eileen Myles and Introduction by Frances Morgan
+With an Introduction by Eileen Myles and an Afterword by Frances Morgan

 And there were other girls who were odd ones too and that was how it was.
 We loved each other and that was that.
 I was 18 in May 1968 and it seemed as though my style was becoming popular and that everything was going back to normal, if I dare use the word because I really don’t like the word normal.
 I prefer the word abnormal but only just, because in the word abnormal you can still hear the word normal and that’s a word I really don't want to hear.